Oregon Commercial Incentives Explained

 85% of total solar installation costs are eligible for depreciation.
 This can add a tremendous amount of financial value to your system.

-Agricultural producers and rural small businesses are eligible to receive up to $20,000 in grant money through their Rural Energy for America Power Program (REAP).Who may apply?
+Agricultural producers and rural small businesses are eligible to receive up to $20,000 in grant money through their Rural Energy for America Power Program (REAP).

 Who may apply?

-- Small businesses in eligible rural areas.
+- Businesses in eligible rural areas

 Keep in mind, that “small” is defined by the SBA depending on your NAICS code, and can appear quite “large.”